-C. New Regular Carrier Appointees
+B. New Regular Carrier Appointees

-All new regular carriers will be appointed at Step A with the following exceptions:
+All new regular carriers will be appointed at Step 1 of Table Two with the following exceptions:

-- Substitute rural carriers will be appointed to regular carrier status at Step 8 or their existing step, whichever is lower, provided, however, that substitutes serving in excess of ninety (90) days on a vacant route at the time of appointment will maintain their existing step. - 2.
-Rural carrier associates and rural carrier relief employees on the rolls before August 7, 1991, and continuously thereafter will be appointed at Step C. - 3.
-Career employees of the Postal Service on the rolls before August 7, 1991, and continuously thereafter will be appointed at Step C. - 4.
+- Substitute rural carriers will be appointed to regular carrier status at Step 8 or their existing step, whichever is lower, provided, however, that substitutes serving in excess of ninety (90) days on a vacant route at the time of appointment will maintain their existing step. - Rural carrier associates and rural carrier relief employees on the rolls before August 7, 1991, and continuously thereafter will be appointed at Step C (Table One). - Rural carrier associates who were hired between August 7, 1991, and November 20, 2010, and served continuously thereafter, will be appointed at Step A (Table One). - 4.
+Career employees of the Postal Service on the rolls before August 7, 1991, and continuously thereafter will be appointed at Step C (Table One). - 5.
 Part-time flexible rural carriers will be appointed to regular carrier status at their attained step.

-D. Part-time Flexible Rural Carrier Appointees
+C. Part-time Flexible Rural Carrier Appointees

-Substitute rural carriers who are appointed to part-time flexible rural carriers under Article 30.2.A.3 will begin a career appointment at Step 8 or their existing step, whichever is lower, provided, however, that substitutes serving in excess of ninety (90) days on a vacant route at the time of appointment will maintain their existing step.
+Substitute rural carriers who are appointed to part-time flexible rural carriers under Article 30.2.A.3 will begin a career appointment at Step 8 or their existing step (Table One), whichever is lower, provided, however, that substitutes serving in excess of ninety (90) days on a vacant route at the time of appointment will maintain their existing step.

-Rural carrier associates on the rolls before August 7, 1991, who are appointed to part-time flexible rural carriers under Article 30.2.A.3 will begin a career appointment at Step C. Other rural carrier associates, who are appointed to part-time flexible rural carriers under Article 30.2.A.3 will begin a career appointment at Step A.
+Rural carrier associates on the rolls before August 7, 1991, who are appointed to part-time flexible rural carriers under Article 30.2.A.3 will begin a career appointment at Step C (Table One).
+Rural carrier associates who were hired between August 7, 1991, and November 20, 2010, and served continuously thereafter, who are appointed to part-time flexible rural carriers under Article 30.2.A.3., will begin a career appointment at Step A (Table One).
+Rural carrier associates hired on or after November 21, 2010, who are appointed to part-time flexible rural carriers under Article 30.2.A.3., will begin a career appointment at Step 1 (Table Two).

-E. Granting Step Increases
+D. Granting Step Increases